FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-deploy.rst

 Executable / binaries
 ---------------------

+You can request a copy of the binaries from Firely through our :ref:`contact page <vonk-contact>`

+..
 You can download the binaries in a zip file from `the downloadserver <https://downloads.simplifier.net/firely-server/firely-auth-latest.zip>`_

 .. _firely_auth_deploy_docker: